typedb/typedb-docs/0001-typedb/02-dev/03-match.md

 ## Patterns overview

 TypeQL is **declarative** language.
-When writing TypeQL patterns for queries, we describe a set of requirements or constraints for the concepts (types or instances) we would like to match (to perform [get](05-read.md#get-query)/[insert](04-write.md#insert-query)/[delete](04-write.md#delete-query)/ [update](04-write.md#update) query).
+When writing TypeQL pattern for query, we describe a set of requirements or constraints for the concepts (types or instances) we would like to match (to perform [get](05-read.md#get-query)/[insert](04-write.md#insert-query)/[delete](04-write.md#delete-query)/ [update](04-write.md#update) query).
 Rather than writing an algorithm of how the data should be retrieved, we declare